 I’m Sara Edlington.
-A course writer whose squiggly career brings an unusual combination of skills and experience to your project.
+An eLearning content and script writer whose squiggly career brings an unusual combination of skills and experience to your project.

 My career has included training to be an instructor, writing for top trade publications, teaching people how to use tech, and writing books.